Explore the maze of Regensburg’s small streets and you’ll be lost in perpetual time travel.

 The history of Regensburg

 Romans first built up Regensburg, using it as a fortification and trading city from 179AD, until it was abandoned about 300 years later.
-The city was surrounded by stone walls and the large temple erected in within it started the series of grand religious buildings that were to come.
+The city was surrounded by stone walls and the large temple erected within it started the series of grand religious buildings that were to come.

 In the early Middle Ages, Regensburg grew and prospered.
 Many of the Roman buildings were not destroyed but expanded and renovated to accommodate its role as the main centre for the Bavarians.